How to Choose Pottery Glaze – A Beginner Glaze Guide

 Why You Need to Choose Pottery Glaze With the Right Firing Temperature?

 The most important factor in choosing the right glaze is that the glaze works with your Choice of Clay.
 In other words, you need a low-fire glaze with low-fire clay and so on.
-Preference and artistic style does play a role, but this comes first.
+Preference and artistic style do play a role, but this comes first.

 With any glazes, whether high-fire, mid-fire, or low-fire, you should test them before you use them.
 This helps you account for kiln personality and fit with the glaze and clay.
 The glaze and clay need to expand and contract together.